technluv/sparc/faithConnect/readme.md

         "features": [
-            "Utilized for audio input in the absence of external microphones.", "Provides acceptable sound capture for speech transcription in controlled environments.", "Integrated with Python application using the `pyaudio` library for audio recording."
+            "Utilized for audio input in the absence of external microphones.", "Provides acceptable sound capture for speech transcription in controlled environments.", "Integrated with Python application using the `PyAudio` library for audio recording.", "Supports continuous audio capture after being enabled.", "Allows for continuous listening until the user disables the function."
         ],
-        "references": ["pyaudio library documentation"]
+        "references": ["PyAudio library documentation"]
     },

     # Transcription API